JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

 - Ensure the tokens used have scope `https://jans.io/oauth/config/agama.write`
 - Altering the source code of a flow via PATCH is possible but requires transforming the code into a (one liner) JSON string; this will be a repetitive burden.
 The PUT version is clearly more straightforward.
 If you still want to use PATCH, ensure to also modify the integer property `revision` increasing it by one.
 This will ensure the source changes are effectively picked.
 - The response of a successful operation returns a 200 status code and a JSON representation of the updated flow - source code not included
-- A 400 response (i.e. bad request) is generally obtained if the source code was modified and has [syntax problems](#about-syntax-errors)
+- A 400 response (i.e. bad request) is generally obtained if the supplied source code was has [syntax problems](#about-syntax-errors)

 **Examples:**